 We, at Fantastic Cleaners, will give it our best shot to free your piece from all forms of dirt.
-Our specialities are both hot water extraction cleaning and dry carpet cleaning, so you can be sure that your shag ( or any other type of rug ) will be in good and experienced hands with us.
+Our specialities are both hot water extraction cleaning and dry carpet cleaning.
+These two methods are perfect for carpets, just like they do a spledid job at cleaning upholstered furniture, so you can be sure that your shag ( or any other type of rug ) will be in good and experienced hands with us.

 - A shag rug is a high-maintenance piece, so be prepared before you invest in one.